sculptures • permaculture • primitive technology • kayaking • links • index • about

 • Always carry at least two fire starting implements in your PFD.
 Lost boat, no problem.
 I carry a lighter and flint.

-• Food: this isn't an absoute nessecity but just a little can give you a good energy & much welcomed morale boost.
+• Food: this isn't an absoute nessecity but just a little can give you a good energy and much welcomed morale boost.
 Food will also help you sleep better if you get stuck out.

 • If only one has to hike out due to a lost boat, share food with that person.
 Actually, always carrying a bar inside your PFD or drysuit/drytop pocket is a good habit to get in to.